-Johnson (1995) has shown the necessity of depth correction for Sippican XCTD profiles, while Mizuno and Watanabe (1998) and Koso et al. (2005) give depth corrections for TSK XCTD profiles.
-Kizu et al. (2008) reported that corrections to the TSK manufacturer's drop rates according to these works are satisfactory.
+Johnson (1995) has shown the necessity of depth correction for Sippican XCTDs, while Mizuno and Watanabe (1998) and Koso et al. (2005) give depth corrections for TSK XCTDs.
+Kizu et al. (2008) found that the TSK manufacturer's drop rate as corrected according to these works is generally satisfactory.
+We have made no correction to the depths of the observed level XCTD profiles.
+Thus, investigators, if they desire, can make whatever correction they need to the observed level data we are providing since we have not corrected these profiles for this error.
+However, in order to merge Sippican and TSK XCTD data with other types of salinity measurements, and in order to produce climatologies and other analyses, by necessity we have corrected the drop-rate error in these XCTD profiles, as part of the process of interpolating the data to standard depth levels (the drop-rate correction was applied to the observed level data before interpolation to standard levels).
 All Sippican and TSK XCTD profiles that we have used in generating products at standard levels, or made available as part of our standard level profile data sets, have been corrected for the drop-rate error.

-If users wish to use other procedures, but still use the XBT/MBT/XCTD data set we have compiled, they can do so by applying their correction procedures to our observed level XBT/MBT/XCTD profile data set, which has not been corrected, unless indicated by the metadata.
+If users wish to use another procedure, but still use the XCTD data set we have compiled, they can do so by applying their correction procedure to our observed level XCTD profile data set, which has not been corrected for the drop-rate error.